documentcloud/documentcloud/app/views/help/api.markdown

-published_url | (optional) the URL of the page on which the document will be embedded | http://documents.example.com/blago-transcript.html access | (optional) one of "public", "private", "organization", defaults to "private" | public project | (optional) a numeric Project id, to upload the document into an existing project. | 1012
+published_url | (optional) the URL of the page on which the document will be embedded | http://documents.example.com/blago-transcript.html access | (optional) one of "public", "private", "organization", defaults to "private" | public project | (optional) a numeric Project id, to upload the document into an existing project. | 1012 secure | (optional) If you're dealing with a truly sensitive document, pass the "secure" parameter in order to prevent the document from being sent to OpenCalais for entity extraction. | true

 ### Tips